aminfathullah/voice-keyboard/README.md

    go run main.go
    ```

+2. A GUI window will open with the following controls:
+   - **Select Service Account File**: Click to choose your Google Cloud service account JSON file
+   - **Start Voice Recognition**: Click to begin speech-to-text recognition
+   - **Stop Voice Recognition**: Click to stop recognition
+   - **Hotkey Assignment**: Enter a hotkey combination (e.g., Ctrl+Space) - currently for display only

+3. Select your service account JSON file using the file picker

+4. Click "Start Voice Recognition" to begin

-2. Focus on a text field (e.g., in a browser, editor, etc.)
+5. Focus on a text field (e.g., in a browser, editor, etc.)

-3. Start speaking.
+6. Start speaking.
 The application will transcribe your speech and type the text into the focused field.

-4. The program handles pauses automatically through streaming recognition.
+7. Click "Stop Voice Recognition" when done

+## GUI Features

+- **Service Account Selection**: File picker to select Google Cloud credentials
+- **Start/Stop Controls**: Buttons to control voice recognition streaming
+- **Status Display**: Shows current state of the application
+- **Hotkey Input**: Field for future hotkey assignment functionality

 ## How it works